 Programs to Avoid

-While there are many programs out there to help you through your sobriety, there are others that may try to convince you that you don’t have to be completely sober to live a good life.
+While many programs help you through your sobriety, others may try to convince you that you don’t have to be completely sober to live a good life.
 They may teach you that drinks are ok – if you drink in moderation.
 After all, moderation is key, right?
 Wrong!
-Sobriety is an all or nothing.
+Sobriety is all-or-nothing.

 Here are a few other things to avoid when looking for alternatives to alcoholics anonymous groups: